• Skip to primary navigation

 Muffin Scoop: A muffin scoop makes spooning out the batter into the muffin cups super easy.

-To Freeze: After completely cooling place muffins in a single layer in a freezer bag, remove excess air and seal.
+After completely cooling, place the muffins in a single layer in a freezer bag, remove excess air, and seal.
 These can be frozen for up to 2 months.
-A pumpkin muffin made with chocolate chips.
-There are a couple of chocolate chips laying around it.

-Dairy-Free Pumpkin Pie
+Delicious Gluten-Free Pumpkin Pie (Dairy-Free)

-Gluten-Free Pumpkin Spice Waffles with Maple Glaze
+Gluten-Free Pumpkin Spice Waffles Recipe (Dairy-free)

 Print